hummingbot/hummingbot/documentation/docs/strategies/arbitrage.md

   response=">>> "
 />

-<Callout
-  type="note"
+!!! note
-  body="While running this strategy, `min_profitability` excludes the `transaction fees` when calculating profitability from your chosen exchanges."
+    While running this strategy, `min_profitability` excludes the `transaction fees` when calculating profitability from your chosen exchanges.
-/>

 ### `use_oracle_conversion_rate`